holgertkey/ccaps/README.md

 └─────┴──────────────────────────────────────┴─────────────────┘

 Usage examples:
-  ccaps -run -ru        # Switch between English and Russian ccaps -run -ua        # Switch between English and Ukrainian ccaps -start -ru      # Start with Russian/English and add to auto-startup ccaps -start          # Start with all layouts and add to auto-startup
+  ccaps -run            # Run in foreground mode (cycle through all layouts) ccaps -run -de        # Switch between English and German ccaps -start          # Start with all layouts and add to auto-startup
+  ccaps -start -de      # Start with English/German and add to auto-startup

 Status: All systems operational ✓
 ```